 In a survey of UNISON social workers last year, members wanted more support for their mental health.
 As well as rising caseloads, they said new ways of working are impacting on them and the people they work with.

-Studying and training to be a Social Worker is exciting but can be stressful and challenging at times also.
-UNISON is the biggest Social Work trade union and our branches and networks are always available to support you if you need help.
+Studying and training to be a social worker is exciting but can be stressful and challenging at times also.
+UNISON is the biggest trade union representing social workers and our branches and networks are always available to support you if you need help.

 Join as a student member for only £10 a year to access to the many benefits of UNISON membership.